Allocation of Pupil Premium

 The additional funding is given so that schools can support particular groups of students who could be at risk of underachieving and work to ensure that the attainment of these students is close to or matches that of their peers.
 The Primary Need of our students can have an impact upon attainment levels; however the students make good progress from their starting point.

-Wightwick Hall School was in receipt of £18,710 for the year 2015-2016.
-24% (17) of our students were eligible for Pupil Premium support.
+Wightwick Hall School was in receipt of £16,830 for the year 2018-2019.

 An analysis of the cohort of Pupil Premium students showed that they have a wide range of varied needs.
 The funding is used to support and develop every individual according to their needs to enable progress academically, socially and physically.

 During 2018-2019 pupil premium funding was spent in the following ways to help raise attainment